 - 1/4 teaspoon red chili powder

-- 10 oz spinach, finely chopped, around 4 to 5 cups finely chopped spinach
+- 10 oz spinach finely chopped, around 3 to 4 cups finely chopped spinach

 - 1/4 teaspoon garam masala

-Heat oil in a large pan on medium heat.
-Once the oil is hot, add the cumin seeds and let them sizzle for few seconds.
+- Heat oil in a large pan on medium heat.
+Once the oil is hot, add the cumin seeds and let them sizzle for a few seconds.

-Cook the onion for around 3 minutes until soft and translucent.
+- Add the chopped onions and cook for 3 minutes until soft and translucent.

-- To make this recipe gluten-free, skip the hing (asafoetida) or use a gluten-free asafoetida.
+- To make this recipe gluten-free, skip the hing (asafetida) or use a gluten-free asafetida.